sampsyo/cs6120/content/blog/2019-12-18-polynomial/index.md

   $$

   It uses 3 multiplications while the schoolbook method would use 4.
-  The idea can be further generalize to k-way split, and it is called Toom-k.
+  The idea can be further generalized to a k-way split, and it is called Toom-k.

 ### Toom-k